 Solving problems with loading data from Excel files into databases

-Common problem: trying to load the data from Excel file half of the data is coming as nulls, or columns with more than 255 characters are truncated
+Common problem: trying to load the data from an Excel file half of the data is coming as nulls, or columns with more than 255 characters are truncated

 The logic behind Excel mixed data types